Dennis Trident 3: Prototypes

 The second prototype was finished and delivered to Hong Kong in May 1997, also having an ALX500 body and the KMB air-conditioned bus livery.
-When it arrived Hong Kong, it was repainted with a golden colour.
+When it arrived in Hong Kong, it was repainted with a golden colour.
 A red line indicating the floor of bus compartment was added, with people-like figures (designed with computers) situated just above the red line.
 This decoration work was for the purpose of showing that this bus is a "Super-low-floor" bus, which has better accessibility for passengers.
 The bus was assigned for several open activities for promotion before getting licensed in September 1997.
 It entered service two months later and had been in service on route 1A before being reallocated in 2005.

 KMB adopted the class code ATR for Trident 3, which would also be used to number the production models.

 The first prototype stayed in the United Kingdom for further testing, some of its body parts were damaged during the testing and were replaced with production body parts.
 It was delivered to Hong Kong later and entered service in 1999, with fleet number ATR101, meaning it is the 101st Trident 3 registered under KMB.